THESE ARE "DADDY'S GIRLS" - MY PERSONAL HAREM OF SCOOTER HOTTIES:

 I could care less about racing.
 However, quick 0-60 acceleration, comfortable 70 mph cruising on the straight-aways and zippy response in the curves is my cup of scooter tea!

-Cosmetically, this survivor looks great with her original paint, nicks, minor dings and scrapes in tact.
-I love patina so I have no plans to repaint her.
-If anything, I'll detail her with Penetrol to preserve her "beauty marks" for posterity.
+Cosmetically, this "survivor" looks great with her factory paint, nicks, minor dings and scrapes in tact.
+I love, love, love (have I mentioned love?) patina so I have no plans to repaint her.
+In fact, I've clay barred her and detail all surface areas with Penetrol to preserve her "beauty marks" for posterity.

 MECHANICAL WORK: brand new malossi 177cc top end kit.